 Happy Spring!
 Here's a re-posting of Fire Culture to get you into gear for the upcoming fire season.
 First of all, don’t be that guy.
 Don’t be last to lineout in the morning; get back to the rigs from a store stop, water up, suit up in your jump gear, get up the hill, or … Continue reading Fire Culture

 DISCLAIMER: There is a healthy amount of cussing strewn throughout this post, consider yourselves warned.
 The Technology Wizard Takes a Detail The fire season was here once again and I had taken a temporary detail away from my job on the Helicopter Rappel Crew to work at the Missoula Technology and Development Center (MTDC) as … Continue reading A Hike in Someone Else’s Boots

 My first season on a Hotshot Crew was tough.
 I felt like I was strivin’ for survivin’ in those first weeks.
 I showed up with some type II handcrew and engine experience but even still it felt like a big leap to the type I world.
 Our PT’s were intense, the fitness level … Continue reading Prove Yourself

 I remember the day before our first jump.
 All of us “Rookie Candidates” were corralled into the airplane hanger to have a chat at the jump plane right before the end of the day.
 Most of what was discussed has long since been forgotten except for this one tidbit: We were standing outside the jump … Continue reading Jump 1, Jump 2

-On a regular basis I find myself noticing similarities between fighting fire and being a parent.
+On a regular basis, I find myself noticing similarities between fighting fire and being a parent.
 Here are my top 10.
-1. Being a Rookie As a rookie in fire you have no idea what the hell is going on.
+1. Being a Rookie As a rookie in fire, you have no idea what the hell is going on.
 You think you have prepared yourself in all the right ways and you’ve got friends … Continue reading 10 Ways Firefighting Prepped me for Parenthood